hms-dbmi/pic-sure-all-in-one/README.md

 - This system will be maintained by someone with either a basic understanding of Docker or the will to learn and develop that understanding over time.

-- The server can access the internet and your browser can access the server on ports 80, 443, 8080
+- The server can access the internet and your browser can access the server on ports `80`, `443`, `8080`

-- You have sudo privileges or root account access on the server.
+- You have `sudo` privileges or root account access on the server.

 Preparing to deploy: